ojwb/survex/doc/compass.rst

 - The ``!`` command specifies project parameters, which are currently ignored.

-- Unknown commands result in a warning (since Survex 1.4.18 - older versions quietly ignored them).
+- Compass seems to quietly ignore unknown commands, but Survex will issue a warning (since Survex 1.4.18 - older versions quietly ignored them).
+  This warning will help identify any bugs in Survex's parsing of MAK files, and any new or undocumented MAK file commands which we don't support.
+  It can also help detect typos in data entry.

 --------------------
 Compass .DAT support